Rod Library--Special Collections

 The second part of this series consists of a history of the Iowa Soldiers' Orphans' Home written by a son of George Gallarno, also named George.
 After the senior George Gallarno died, his widow, Nancy, attempted to keep the family of five children together.
 But she could not.
 When the Orphans' Home opened in Cedar Falls, initially in a building downtown on Main Street, the children were enrolled there.
 The younger George Gallarno was seven years old when he entered the Orphans' Home in 1866.
 He stayed there until he was sixteen.
 In about 1925 he wrote an account of his life in the Home.
 He begins with a brief history of the Civil War orphans' home movement in Iowa.
 But most of his account is a detailed explanation of life in the Cedar Falls Home, especially after operations moved to the building later known as Central Hall on what would eventually become the campus of the University of Northern Iowa.
 He describes the food, clothing, and school curriculum in great detail.
 He talks about outstanding teachers and administrators.
 He recounts adventures with classmates and the lessons learned from them.

-This is one of the best accounts of life in the Orphans' Home in Cedar Falls.
+This is one of the very best accounts of life in the Orphans' Home in Cedar Falls.

-Collection processed and finding aid prepared by Gerald L. Peterson, University Archivist, October 2005.
+Collection processed and finding aid prepared by University Archivist Gerald L. Peterson, October 2005; last modified, June 18, 2013 (GP).